A Nasty Tale Of Ubud’s Monkey Forest

 So that would mean obviously flying to Singapore and buying the drug which is very very expensive.

 We made the decision to just rely on the anti-rabies jabs as by the time we could fly to Singapore it would probably be too late for the RIG injection to work anyway.

 You know those days where something happens and you just can’t quite believe it’s all going on.

 We were due to leave Bali a few days later and travel across to Yogyakarta, Java.

-With the timings we would need to find a hospital in Surabaya where we were stopping for one night on our way to Yogyakarta to be able to get Sue’s third injection.
+With the timings, we would need to find a hospital in Surabaya, Java to get the second jab, where we were stopping for one night on our way to Yogyakarta.

 Luckily the hospital was near to our hotel and was efficient and modern.